realworldocaml/book/book/functors/README.md

 # Functors

 Up until now, we've seen OCaml's modules play an important but limited role.
-In particular, we've seen them as a mechanism for organizing code into units with specified interfaces.
+In particular, used modules to organize code into units with specified interfaces.
 But OCaml's module system can do much more than that, serving as a powerful tool for building generic code and structuring large-scale systems.
 Much of that power comes from functors.  [functors/benefits of]{.idx}

 Functors are, roughly speaking, functions from modules to modules, and they can be used to solve a variety of code-structuring problems,